Fujifilm X-T20 vs Sony A7R

-An illustration of the physical size and weight of the Fujifilm X-T20 and the Sony A7R is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Fujifilm X-T20 and the Sony A7R are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T20 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R is notably larger (22 percent) than the Fujifilm X-T20.
 Moreover, the A7R is markedly heavier (21 percent) than the X-T20.
 It is noteworthy in this context that the A7R is splash and dust-proof, while the X-T20 does not feature any corresponding weather-sealing.